-There has been a lot of debate about why do cats tails puff up in certain situations.
+There has been a lot of debate about why do cats tails pull up in certain situations.
 This blog will look at some of the reasons why that happens and whether it is associated with distressing situations or whether it is purely to show other cats that they are not a threat.

 Why Do Cats Tails Puff Up?

-Cat Is Having A Good Time
+Cat Is Having A Good Time.

 The most common reason why do cats tails puff up is that they are fascinating.
 They fluff up and double in size when cats are surprised, curious, or scared.
 This is due to a phenomenon called piloerection.
 The same thing happens with dogs, birds, rats, and other animals.
 It's involuntary and caused by the nervous system.

 Adrenaline triggers the muscles to contract, and a hormone called piloerection makes the fur stand on end in a defense mechanism that makes cats look larger than they are.

 Like a human’s goosebumps, this is to make them appear bigger so that predators would leave them alone.
 Usually, during playtime, cats will have puffed tails and ears, which may indicate excitement or simply an overabundance of energy as if they were giggling.

 Besides the tip of their tails, cats' ears can be another sign that they're happy.
 Erect ears indicate they’re interested in what is going on but are not threatened enough to put up a fight.
 Cats' whiskers and tails also move around when they're feeling happy.

 Anger is another answer for the question why do cats tails puff up.
 They also screech and growl at their enemies to warn them to stay away.